-- the geometric fiber is smooth proper and separably rationally connected.
-(Note that [10] assumes that the fibration is defined over a projective curve; presumably, the projectivity can be relaxed.) - 3.
-To apply our deformation theory, we require that that the initial section be in the smooth locus of \mathcal{X} ; we resolved singularities of \mathcal{X} along the section to achieve this.
-Alternately, we could restrict to the open subset $B \setminus S \subset B_0 \subset B$ of places of good reduction.
-Again, this would entail reworking the deformation theory in a relative context. - 4.
-Property (3) of Section 3.1 does not hold for arbitrary rationally connected varieties in positive characteristic; however, it is valid for separably rationally connected varieties.
+- 1. At the beginning of our argument, we require an initial section of π .
+The main Theorem of [10] guarantees such a section, provided the geometric fiber is smooth proper and separably rationally connected. - 2.
+To apply our deformation theory, we require that the initial section be in the smooth locus of \mathcal{X} ; we resolved singularities of \mathcal{X} along the section to achieve this.
+Alternately, we could restrict to the open subset $B \setminus S \subset B$ of places of good reduction, working on a model over $B \setminus S$.
+However, we would then have to rework our deformation theory, doing everything relative to this open subset.

+3. Property (3) of Section 3.1 does not hold for arbitrary rationally connected varieties in positive characteristic; however, it is valid for separably rationally connected varieties.